a2zarslaan/a2zarslaan/README.md

 - **🔭 I’m currently working on:** an E-Commerce website to sell music and merchandise, dedicated to my favourite music duo from India - Seedhe Maut.
 The website features the ability to sign in using various service providers, in addition to be able to create user accounts using email.
 Integration with Stripe allows for easy payment processing.

-- 🌱 **I’m currently learning:** more about Advanced Data Structures, Redux, Typescript, and testing with React.
+- 🌱 **I’m currently learning:** more about Advanced Data Structures, Typescript and React Three Fiber.

 - 👯 **I’m looking to collaborate on:** small fun projects that solve actual problems.
 Also open to collaborate on research in Mixed Reality or Human-Machine Interaction space.